bukrain/shareasy/Readme.md

 # Shareasy
 Shareasy is a self-hosted web application that lets you share files easily.
 It supports resumable secure uploads and downloads.
-Downloads can be limited by lifetime or download limit of file.
+Downloads can be limited by lifetime or download limit of blob.
 Uploaded files are sharable using hard to guess URL or QR code which can be additionally secured with password.

 # Running application